Office hoteling best practices and etiquette

 Particularly in hybrid workplaces with flexible desk arrangements, hoteling empowers employees while enhancing space and resource management for facility managers (FMs).

-Add an effective office hoteling software to the mix, and the process of hoteling becomes a seamless and efficient system with lots of great benefits, including:
+Add an effective office hoteling software (via an office hoteling app) to the mix, and the process of hoteling becomes a seamless and efficient system with lots of great benefits, including:

 - Improved employee experience due to the choice, peace of mind, and flexibility that come with hoteling.